 - 1. All vehicles used off road, and specifically tractors and bulldozers, shall be equipped to protect the operator from whipping branches, falling trees and branches, and debris which may be kicked up. - 2.
 All tractors, tracked vehicles and bulldozers shall be equipped with approved rollover protection. - 3.
 Vehicles shall be equipped with seat belts, and they shall be used. - 4.
-Vehicles shall be equipped with first aid kits and portable fire extinguishers, and inspected daily. - 5.
+Vehicles shall be equipped with first aid kits and portable fire extinguishers, and inspected daily.
+First aid kits shall consist of appropriate items which will be adequate for the environment in which they are used.
+For construction operations, items shall be stored in a weather proof container with individual sealed packages of each type of item. - 5.
 Vehicles shall not be operated cross-hill on grades that exceed the manufacturer's specifications.
-Careful consideration shall be given to the steepness of grade, character and condition of the soil and presence of roots, stumps, rocks, etc. that could contribute to or precipitate a rollover. - Vehicles shall be operated in a controlled, professional manner.
+Careful consideration shall be given to the steepness of grade, character and condition of the soil and presence of roots, stumps, rocks, etc. that could contribute to or precipitate a rollover. - 6.
+Vehicles shall be operated in a controlled, professional manner.
 Excessive speed, excessively fast and sharp turns (especially when traveling downhill) and any other form of reckless operation is specifically prohibited. - 7.
 Complete a Job Briefing before each operation.

-a.
-Rollover.
+- a.
+Rollover. - b.

-b.
 Fire.